multipaths/DiffuPy/docs/source/intro.rst

 | Gene A    | Pathology D  | Association |
 +-----------+--------------+-------------+

-See the `sample networks <https://github.com/multipaths/DiffuPy/tree/master/examples/networks>`_ directory for some examples.
+You can also take a look at our `sample networks <https://github.com/multipaths/DiffuPy/tree/master/examples/networks>`_ folder for some examples.